Barrio Beat is published semi-annually online. We are located in Arizona and look for work that stirs our souls from little known artists.

 Taylor R. Genovese

 Barrio Beat particularly encourages emerging artists from diverse backgrounds to submit their work.
-Please read through the submission requirements and submit from the appropriate genre below.
+Please read through the submission requirements and submit from the appropriate genre below or from our Duotrope page.

 We only consider unpublished work.
 We accept simultaneous submissions, but please notify the appropriate editor immediately if your work is accepted elsewhere.
 If you only need to withdraw a section of your work (such as one poem from a group of poems) please send the appropriate editor a note.
 If we accept your work, and it is later published elsewhere, please acknowledge that your work first appeared in Barrio Beat Magazine.